NiceAesth/aiosu/.github/CONTRIBUTING.rst

 ``aiosu`` uses `black`_ formatting.
 It is recommended that you use the provided `pre-commit`_ hook to aid you in maintaining proper styling.

+Imports that are only used for typing must be put in an `if TYPE_CHECKING` statement.
+They also must be the last imports in the file.

 Local development environment
 -----------------------------